Now You May Ask: "What Is a System, Anyway?"

 by Tom "Bald Dog" Varjan

-Expressed in simple language, a system is to automatically, affordably, practically, measurably, repetitively and predictably execute a specific sequence of actions, in order to achieve specific outcomes, like to attract a preponderance of quality prospects to your business without lifting a finger.
+Expressed in simple language, a system is to automatically, affordably, practically, measurably, repetitively and predictably execute a specific sequence of actions, in order to achieve specific outcomes.
+Outcomes like attracting a preponderance of quality prospects to your business without chasing them all over hell's half acre.

 Teacher, consultant and management expert, Peter Senge defines systems this way: